-33. Can I use professional development on the topic of GCLP for part of my GCP-specific re-registration units?
+34. Can I use professional development on the topic of GCLP for part of my discipline-specific re-registration units?

-GCLP professional development may only be used for non-GCP re-registration units.
+GCLP professional development may only be used for non-GCP or non-GLP re-registration units.

 Please submit the original certificate and agenda, even though they are not in English, but please write an English translation in the margins or on a separate sheet of paper with your dated signature.

 36. Can I use training related to specific job functions for re-registration units?